 Students might find themselves thinking: a hiking stick from the Alps would be a great gift to take home to Dad!
 And Mom would just love the hand-cut lead crystal vase I found at that little shop in the town square!
 Well, consider this: How can a student get a six-foot hand-carved pole home on the plane?
 And what are the chances of that vase remaining in one piece while on tour?
-It is important to shop sensibly-gift items must fit in students' luggage, or students must be able to afford to mail them home.
+It is important to shop sensibly-items must fit in students' luggage, or students must be able to afford to mail them home.
 It is worthwhile to consider these challenges before making a purchase overseas.
 Remember: when traveling, it will be difficult, if not impossible, to exchange or return items.
 Students should make sure to purchase exactly what they want.
 Travel Tip: many shops will package and mail breakable items for a small fee.
 In some countries, they will remove the sales tax if students mail it home from the store.

-If students intend to purchase souvenirs, they should ask their host families for suggestions.
-A host family is the best source for recommendations.
+If students intend to purchase souvenirs, we recommend asking their host families for suggestions.
 They can tell what items are made locally, what items are traditional for that area, the best places to buy them, and the best prices.